happyc0ding/scan2elk/README.md

 * sslyze

 # Requirements
-see requirements.txt, also install https://github.com/happyc0ding/vulnscan-parser (I recommend using "pip install -e" for now).
+See requirements.txt, also install https://github.com/happyc0ding/vulnscan-parser (I recommend using "pip install -e" for now).

+When using testssl, I recommend the following parameters: `-E -U -S -P -s` in order to produce usable results.

 # Configuration and elk mappings
 See "config" folder.